marie-nde/discord_bot_ac/README.md

   This command allows you to create a list of crafts, to reset it, to add or delete crafts, and to display your list or someone else's.

 - CARD :
-  This command starts a useless little game.
+  This command starts a little game and allows you to see a leaderboard with the best players.

+- SEARCH :
+  This command allows you to search an item in every list of crafts.

 - HELP :
   This command displays every command.